matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Map.md

 <a name="addTable" id="addTable"></a>
 ### `addTable()`

-Adds a new DataTable to the DataTable\Map.
+Adds a new DataTable or Map instance to this DataTable\Map.

 #### Signature